eronmiranda/github-control/README.md

 ## WIP

+## Prerequisites

+ You must have:

+- `jq` installed
+- Generated a GitHub token that has the right permissions

 ## Setting up Environment Variables Locally

 This project requires an environment variable to be set on your local machine.
 Follow the instructions below to securely add and use the environment variable.